jakub-lukaszewski/jakub-lukaszewski.github.io/_posts/data_structures/2024-03-27-hash-table-intro.markdown

   - Data structures
 ---

+At the beginning, let's make a distinction.
+Dictionaries and hash tables are frequently used interchangeably, but they are not the same.

+Hash table is just one way to approach implementation part of a dictionary.
+In this post, I would like to start off with some properties of a dictionary and go beyond that in consecutive posts.

-Hash table is a data structure consisting of keys and values arranged in pairs.
+Dictionary is a data structure consisting of keys and values arranged in pairs.
 Moreover, it defines operations on those elements, like:

 1.  delete a key-value pair,
 2.  add a key-value pair,